What better time than the end of the year, and 2020 at that, to take a much need digital break from the online world?

 My iPad has been stowed away in a plastic bag, with heaps of tape.
 You got to do what you got to do sometimes.
 Again, I’m no match to the good people at Silicon Valley working relentlessly to hook me to their tech products.

-I use SelfControl on my laptop, “an application for macOS that lets you block your own access to distracting websites, your mail servers, or anything else on the Internet.
+SelfControl is an application for macOS that lets you block your own access to distracting websites, your mail servers, or anything else on the Internet.
 Just set a period of time to block for, add sites to your blacklist, and click ‘Start.’
-Until that timer expires, you will be unable to access those sites—even if you restart your computer or delete the application.”
+Until that timer expires, you will be unable to access those sites—even if you restart your computer or delete the application.

 I spend less time online, naturally.